 Education & Experience: I followed my calling and completed my doctoral degree at the University of Windsor in Clinical Neuropsychology studying pediatric and adult populations.
 I am a psychologist specializing in the practice of clinical neuropsychology, clinical psychology and rehabilitation psychology with children, adolescents, and adults.

 I have worked in various settings such as hospitals, rehabilitation centers, outpatient mental health centres, private practices, and university health centres.
 I had the opportunity to work closely with many diverse populations including individuals with neurological (e.g., traumatic brain injury, neurodegenerative, stroke), medical (e.g., bariatric surgery, genetic disorders) developmental (e.g., learning disabilities, ADHD, autism spectrum disorder), and psychiatric disorders (e.g., mood, anxiety, post traumatic stress disorder).
 I am registered with the College of Psychologists of Ontario (CPO).

 Life outside of the office: I am a mom of a young toddler boy.
 Most of my spare time is occupied by spending quality time with my son including teaching him new concepts, fostering his emotional awareness, and playing with him at the park.
-I also enjoy trying different cuisines, listening to interesting podcasts and practicing yoga.
+I also enjoy trying different cuisines, listening to interesting podcasts and exercising.